CamSteph/GD-Ticketing-System/README.md

 - Create a MySql DB named 'gd_ticketing_db', username 'gd-ticketing', password 'gd-ticketing-123', host 'localhost' OR you can change the connection strings in the db file :)
 - Create a table named 'users' with the fields of 'id', 'username', 'password', 'role', and 'unique_id_val'
 - Create a table named 'messages' with the fields of 'id', 'category', 'msg_content', 'unique_user_id', 'unique_ticket_id', 'last_edit_time', 'sender'
+- Alternatively, you can download and upload the original .sql file which is located in the root.
 - Run the application by pathing to the root directory.